oceanprotocol/docs/content/concepts/ocean-tokens.md

 Once you have some Ocean Tokens in Pacific, you can use them for all currently-implemented Ocean Protocol tasks _in Pacific_ (e.g. buying assets from a marketplace connected to Pacific).

-However, please be aware that transfering tokens between networks can put your Ocean Tokens at risk.
+However, please be aware that transferring tokens between networks can put your Ocean Tokens at risk.

 ## Testnet Ocean Tokens